Significant Mosques in El Moez Street, Egypt

 Wikala Al Sultan Qaitbay

 On the other hand, what we see these days is quite different from how it used to look.
 Over the years, the structure has lost some of its architectural decoration and structure.
 Probably, that was because the building endured abandonment for many years.
-Or, it could be the other way around, it was abandoned for looking a bit in the wreckage.
+Or, it could be the other way around; it was abandoned for looking a bit in the wreckage.
 Either this or that, we can hardly know the reason behind the damage caused.
 As luck would have it, it managed to stay among the noteworthy buildings of the Islamic area.

 Sabil-Kuttab of Katkhuda

-Here is one more building that includes two of the main structures in the Islamic culture.
+Here is one more building that includes two main structures in the Islamic culture.
 It encompasses an elementary Quran school and a water dispenser for the public.
 Adjacent to this Katkhuda building is a residential wing.

 Bayt Al Suhaymi